GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average auto insurance rates for a GMC Yukon are $1,008 annually with full coverage.
-Comprehensive costs an estimated $180 a year, collision insurance costs $202, and liability coverage is $468.
-Liability-only insurance costs around $518 a year, and high-risk driver insurance costs around $2,162.
-Teen drivers cost the most to insure at up to $4,034 a year.
+Estimated insurance rates for a GMC Yukon are $1,008 a year for full coverage.
+Comprehensive insurance costs an estimated $180 a year, collision insurance costs $202, and liability costs $468.
+Liability-only insurance costs as little as $518 a year, and high-risk driver insurance costs $2,162 or more.
+16-year-old drivers pay the most at up to $4,034 a year.

 Average premium for full coverage: $1,008

-Rate estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes uninsured motorist and medical coverage.
-Prices are averaged for all U.S. states and Yukon trim levels.
+Includes $500 policy deductibles, 30/60 bodily injury liability limits, and includes both medical and UM/UIM coverage.
+Rates include averaging for all states and Yukon trim levels.

-The examples above demonstrate why it is important to compare rates quotes for a targeted area and their own personal driving habits, rather than using price averages.
+These rate differences show why it is important to compare rates for a targeted area and risk profile, instead of using rate averages.

 Use the form below to get customized rates for your location.